-The valuation allowance for deferred tax assets as of August 31, 1998 was \$2,635,000.
-The net change in the valuation allowance for the year ended August 31, 1998 was a net decrease of \$762,000, representing a decrease of \$880,000 attributable to the expiration of net operating loss carryforwards during the year and an increase of \$118,000 attributable to the net operating loss incurred during the year.
+The valuation allowance for deferred tax assets as of August 31, 1999 was \$2,712,000.
+The net change in the valuation allowance for the year ended August 31, 1999 was a net increase of \$77,000, attributable to the net operating loss incurred during the year.
 Since this is the only temporary difference, the accompanying statements of operations reflect no income tax benefit.

-At August 31, 1998, the Company has net operating loss carryforwards for federal income tax purposes of approximately \$6,773,000 which are available to offset future federal taxable income, if any, through 2017.
+At August 31, 1999, the Company has net operating loss carry forwards for federal income tax purposes of approximately \$6,973,000, which are available to offset future federal taxable income, if any, through fiscal 2018.